2018 United States House of Representatives elections in Maine: General election

 All candidates except for Poliquin said they would abide by the results of ranked-choice voting and make second and third choices when they vote.
 Poliquin said he would only cast a first-round vote for himself, stating that he felt no one but him is qualified for the seat.

 Though Poliquin led in the first round of vote tabulation by 2,171 votes, he did not have a majority of the votes, initiating the ranked-choice tabulation process.
 Poliquin filed a lawsuit in federal court on November 13, seeking an order to halt the second-round tabulation of ballots and declare ranked-choice voting unconstitutional.
 Poliquin's request for an injunction to halt the ranked-choice voting process was rejected, shortly before Matthew Dunlap, the Maine Secretary of State, announced Golden as the winner by 3,509 votes after votes for independent candidates Tiffany Bond and Will Hoar were eliminated and ballots with these votes had their second- or third-choice votes counted.

 Poliquin requested a recount of the ballots just before the deadline of November 26.
 After several days of counting with the result not being significantly changed, Poliquin ended the recount after incurring $15,000 in fees.
 Poliquin also stated that his lawsuit would continue and asked Judge Lance Walker, the federal judge hearing his lawsuit, to order a new election be held should he decline to hold ranked-choice voting unconstitutional.
 Judge Walker ruled against Poliquin on the merits on December 13, rejecting all of his arguments.

 Poliquin appealed to the Court of Appeals in Boston and requested an order to prevent Golden from being certified as the winner, but that request was rejected.
 On December 24, Poliquin dropped his lawsuit, allowing Golden to take the seat.
 As a result, Poliquin became the first incumbent to lose the 2nd Congressional District since 1916, whereas Golden became the first member of Congress to be elected via ranked-choice voting.
 This also made New England's delegation to the House entirely Democratic for the first time since 2012.

 Gov. Paul LePage, as one of his last acts in office, reluctantly initialed the certificate of election for Golden, adding the words "stolen election" to it to express his personal dislike of ranked-choice voting.
+Golden was re-elected to a third term in 2022 in a rematch with Poliquin.